-It reminds me of the scene in Big, where Tom Hank's character is in an executive meeting for the toy company at which he has managed to get a job, and he dismantles the stupid idea by another executive, an idea to compete with Transformers with buildings that turn into robots.
+It reminds me of the scene in Big, where Tom Hank's character is in an executive meeting for the toy company at which he has managed to get a job, and he dismantles the stupid idea of another executive, an idea to compete with Transformers with buildings that turn into robots.
 It is a shockingly stupid idea, and yet the executive doesn't realize that.
+Even when faced with the simple question of "why is this fun?" he is unable to answer.
 He is the perfect representation of an executive that doesn't actually have any abilities.
 All he can be is an "executive."
 As such, he can be the "executive" of anything.
 Why bother learning about it?

 And so we come back to Nickelodeon.
 They are executives who can be executives and that is it.
 They don't understand their shows or their market.
 They understand charts and numbers and believe, with all the weight of their degrees and breeding behind them, that this is somehow real.
 They are the ones who truly understand things.
 Not these foolish artists.
 The people who actually create things are nothing more than interchangeable grunts.

 Media executives are the money-sucking parasites of the media industry.
 No one is paid more to do less aside from investment bankers.